Mexico–Peru relations

-Mexican-Peruvian relations are the historical and current bilateral relationship between the United Mexican States and the Republic of Peru.
+The nations of Mexico and Peru established diplomatic relations in 1823.
+Diplomatic relations were briefly cut in 1932 and reinstated again in 1933, however, diplomatic relations were cut again in November 2025.

 Both nations are members of the Asia-Pacific Economic Cooperation, Community of Latin American and Caribbean States, Lima Group, Organization of Ibero-American States, Organization of American States, Pacific Alliance and the United Nations.

 History

 Historically, both nations were host to great indigenous cultures; the Aztecs and Mayas in Mexico and the Incas in Peru.
 During colonization, both nations were part of the Spanish Empire until the early 19th century.
 Mexico was part of Viceroyalty of New Spain while Peru was part of the Viceroyalty of Peru.
-Diplomatic relations between Mexico and Peru were established in 1823, two years after Peru gained its independence from Spain.
+Diplomatic relations between Mexico and Peru were established on 23 January 1823, two years after Peru gained its independence from Spain.
 In October 1892, Mexico opened its first consulate in Lima followed by the opening of an embassy on 14 June 1937.